osmcode/osmium-tool/man/osmium-export.md

 * Non-closed ways (last node not the same as the first node) are always linestrings, not areas.
 * Relations tagged `type=multipolygon` or `type=boundary` are always assembled
   into areas.
-If they are not valid, they are ignored (but an error message will be produced if the --show-errors/-e option is specified).
+If they are not valid, they are omitted from the output (unless --stop-on-error/-E is specified).
+(An error message will be produced if the --show-errors/-e option is specified).
 * For closed ways the tags are checked.
 If they have an `area` tag other than `area=no`, they are areas and a polygon is created.
 If they have an `area` tag other than `area=yes`, they are linestrings.
 So closed ways can be both,